slaitroc/EchoCity/CONTRIBUTING.md

 ### Main Branches

-- `main`: always stable and ready for release
-- `develop`: integration branch for new features
+- `develop`: default unstable branch for ongoing development

 Branches should be named using the following pattern: